PDIS/transcript/2022-01-13-Interview-with-Rob-Wiblin.md

 ### Audrey Tang:

 Definitely.
 Yeah.
 I think it’s partly about how much government workers — public servants — trust the citizens.
 Because trust is reciprocal.
 If we don’t publish things as open data, then it means, kind of implicitly, that we don’t trust the citizens with these data.
-If you have to file an FI request and wait for 90 days and a heavily redacted copy gets sent to you, this of course says something about the trust from the government to the citizens.
+If you have to file a FOIA request and wait for 90 days and a heavily redacted copy gets sent to you, this of course says something about the trust from the government to the citizens.

 ### Audrey Tang: